Garlic & Shallots Are Here!

-All around the temperate northern hemisphere, garlic has now been harvested and cured, ready for storing, eating and planting!!
 Garlic is cold-hardy, most being well-adapted in USDA zones ranging from 3 to 8.
 If the soil doesn’t freeze, the roots will continue to grow right through the winter.
-The tops will grow whenever the temperature is above 40 degrees F. Garlic can sometimes be frost tolerant.
-It thrives best in soil that’s teaming with microorganisms, enriched with organic amendments and fertilizers.
+The tops will grow whenever the temperature is above 40 degrees F. It thrives best in soil that’s teaming with microorganisms, enriched with organic amendments and fertilizers.
 Keeping garlic weeded and watered pays off.

 This year’s offerings will include:

 Inchelium Red (organic, soft-neck)